-Let us denote a temporal dataset by $\mathcal{D} = \{M_1, \dots, M_r\}$, where each history M_i , with $1 \leq i \leq r$, is, in fact, an interval model as defined in Section 2.
+Let us denote a temporal dataset by $\mathcal{D} = \{M_1, \ldots, M_r\}$ , where each history $M_i$ , with $1 \leq i \leq r$ , is, in fact, an interval model as defined in Section 2.
 Temporal dataset evaluation can be naturally formulated as a model checking problem for an interval temporal logic like HS.
 In the following, we briefly elaborate on its concrete application to temporal query processing, temporal constraint checking, and machine learning (rule evaluation).

 Evaluating a query over a temporal database corresponds to extracting the set of histories that satisfy the conditions of the query.
-Temporal queries are typically expressed in a temporal query language such as TSQL (Temporal SQL) [40], which features operators for Allen's relations that make it possible to check all possible temporal (interval) relationships between pairs of events.
-(Another approach to query evaluation based on temporal formalisms with an interval flavor can be found in [10], where the language ATSQL is used; however, the underlying semantics is not truly interval based, as homogeneity is assumed.)
+Temporal queries are typically expressed in a temporal query language like, for instance, TSQL (Temporal SQL) [37], which features operators for Allen's relations that make it possible to check all possible temporal (interval) relationships between pairs of events.
 The interval temporal logic HS is powerful enough to capture all TSQL operators, which can actually be expressed as suitable disjunctions of HS modalities.
 To answer a temporal query, an evaluation of the whole dataset of histories is, in general, needed, that returns precisely those histories on which the model checking problem is positively solved.
 Therefore, it can be naturally viewed as a dataset evaluation problem.
-As an example, determining the patients that have experienced a headache immediately after an episode of high fever amounts to looking for those histories M_i such that:
+As an example, determining the patients that have experienced a headache immediately after an episode of high fever amounts to looking for those histories $M_i$ such that:

-$$M_i$$ , $[0,1] \Vdash \langle L \rangle (High \land \langle A \rangle Headache)$.
+$M_i, [0, 1] \Vdash \langle L \rangle (High \land \langle A \rangle Head).$

-In the example of Figure 2, only M_3 makes the formula true.
+In the example of Figure 2, only $M_3$ makes the formula true.

-As far as temporal constraint checking is concerned, in a (temporal) database one may impose various different types of (temporal) constraint at design time [23].
-They range from very simple domain constraints like "each value of a given attribute must belong to a specific domain", to key constraints, that is, existence and uniqueness of the values of the key attributes, and, more generally, functional dependencies, which require some attributes to functionally depend on other ones (in the context of temporal databases, interval-based temporal functional dependencies have been studied in [13]).
+As far as temporal constraint checking is concerned, in a (temporal) database one may impose various different types of (temporal) constraint at design time [21].
+They range from very simple domain constraints, like, for instance, "each value of a given attribute must belong to a specific domain", to key constraints, that is, existence and uniqueness of the values of the key attributes, and functional dependencies, which require some attributes to functionally depend on other ones (in the context of temporal databases, interval-based temporal functional dependencies have been studied in [11]).
 More advanced temporal constraints, that involve more complex relationships among the values of each history, can be expressed as logical formulas, and checking such constraints corresponds to solving the temporal dataset evaluation problem and identifying precisely those histories for which the model checking problem returns false.
 Let us consider again the simple example reported in Figure 2.
-In order to check that data about the values of the fever parameter over time, for any given patient, are consistent, that is, to exclude that there exists a patient such that both High and Low hold in the same time interval, it suffices to check that the number of histories M_i such that:
+In order to check that data about the values of the fever parameter over time, for any given patient, are consistent, that is, to exclude that there exists a patient such that both High and Low hold in the same time interval, it suffices to check that the number of histories $M_i$ such that: